 Tulsa Global Alliance Celebrates 40 Years of Global Vision at Dinner Alliance celebrated its 40 years of success during a social function and dinner at the Oklahoma Jazz Hall of Fame Aug.
-18. 2016 Honorees are Roy Clark, Jim Halsey and Minisa Crumbo are Rodger and Judy Randle, Marcia Heronemus-Pate and Dick Williamson. for his performances via TV, stage, and the world's most famous in multiple media.
-Minisa has music halls.
-Roy was a key artist also been a significant U.S. citiand collaborator in the historic USSR tours and considers the pioneering, sold-out 1976 tour a highlight of his career.
-Roy was able to traits of Native American peoonly he could do and instantly broke barriers.
+18. 2016 Honorees are Roy Clark, Jim Halsey and Minisa Crumbo are Rodger and Judy Randle, Marcia Heronemus-Pate and Dick Williamson. for his performances via TV, stage, and collaborator in the historic USSR tours and considers the pioneering, sold-out 1976 tour a highonly he could do and instantly broke barriers.

 Jim Halsey's impact has truly been worldwide.
 From his Tulsa headquarters for the past 65 years, Halsey has made sure the world Halsey.
 Honorary Founding Chairs received ample supply of America's most loved export: its musicians and their music.
-Minisa Crumbo Halsey is a Roy Clark is known worldwide Native American artist and author well known for her work zen ambassador in times of international change.
-She was widely recognized for her full-size porcommunicate with the Soviet peo- ples in the first-ever Native Tulsa.
-Supporters of the Tulsa Global ple through music and a grin as American Art exhibition inside the USSR in 1978 and was subsequently featured on the cover of the USSR's Soviet Life magazine.
-The 40th Anniversary party also included Asian fusion cuisine and entertainment including country music duo Alaska and Madi as well as "classic meets cool" pianist Barron Ryan Lead sponsors included Cherokee Nation Businesses, Public Service Company of Tulsa Regional Oklahoma, Chamber, Marcia Heronemus-Pate, Philip C. Lauinger, Jr., of Business, The University of
+Minisa Crumbo Halsey is a Roy Clark is known worldwide Native American artist and author well known for her work and the world's most famous in multiple media.
+Minisa has music halls.
+Roy was a key artist also been a significant U.S. citizen ambassador in times of international change.
+She was widely recognized for her full-size porlight of his career.
+Roy was able to traits of Native American peocommunicate with the Soviet peo- ples in the first-ever Native Tulsa.
+Supporters of the Tulsa Global ple through music and a grin as American Art exhibition inside the USSR in 1978 and was subsequently featured on the cover of the USSR's Soviet Life maga- The 40th Anniversary party also included Asian fusion cuisine and entertainment including country music duo Alaska and Madi as well as "classic meets cool" pianist Barron Ryan Lead sponsors included Cherokee Nation Businesses, Public Service Company of Tulsa Regional Oklahoma, Chamber, Marcia Heronemus-Pate, Philip C. Lauinger, Jr., of Business, The University of

 Resolute PR and Collins College HONOREES: Honored at the Tulsa Global Alliance 40 Year Anniversary Dinner are, from left, great Tulsans Roy Clark, Jim Halsey and Minisa Crumbo Halsey.
 Tulsa City/County Host Veterans Resource Fair COMMENTARY By DEWEY F. BARTLETT JR. Mayor of Tulsa You are all familiar with both the City of Tulsa and Tulsa County as government organizations.
 We pass laws, collect taxes, provide services, and other essential government functions.
-Just like other businesses our size, we have a duty to provide our employees with benefits and opportunities to further themselves both personally and professionally.
-A significant amount of veterans are employed by both the City of Tulsa and Tulsa County.
-These served our country and sacrificed so much for our freedom.
+Just like other businesses our size, we have a duty to provide our employees with benefits and opportunities to further themselves both personally and profes- A significant amount of veterans are employed by both the City of Tulsa and Tulsa County.
+These dedicated employees selflessly County partnered to host our first- mation about veteran benefits. served our country and sacrificed so much for our freedom.
 They continue serving our community today as law enforcement, fire fighters, street maintenance crews, engineers, and administrators.
 They bring the exceptional skills and leadership developed during their years of service to our community.
 Last year, my administration formed a committee to address challenges facing our City of Tulsa employees who served in the Armed Forces.
 Our committee surveyed this special group, and the results showed many were not aware of the veteran service benefits available to them.
-To address this, the City of Tulsa and Tulsa dedicated employees selflessly County partnered to host our first- mation about veteran benefits.
+To address this, the City of Tulsa and Tulsa